 Now that I’ve got it, what do I do with it?
-Ever ask yourself that question?
-I did right after I made this mango hot sauce.
-Perhaps a better question would be, when mangoes go on sale and you need to use up all that you bought, why choose mango hot sauce over mango cupcakes?
-Some things will forever remain a mystery.
+I asked myself that question after I made this mango hot sauce.
+Perhaps a better question would have been, when mangoes go on sale and you need to use up all that you bought, why choose mango hot sauce over mango cupcakes?

-The write-up that accompanied the original recipe suggested considering this more so as a condiment than as a hot sauce, which I can see as it is not too terribly hot.
-Suggestions included, “a dipping sauce for raw oysters, or an add-in for meatloaf, beef stew or bread stuffing.”
-Note, oysters are also considered an aphrodisiac.
-I’m on to something here.
+The original recipe suggested the concoction be considered more so a condiment than a hot sauce, which I can understand as it is not too terribly hot.
+Suggestions for its use included a dipping sauce for raw oysters or as an add-in for meatloaf.
+I have been adding a dash or two to my scrambled eggs.

-If you like the idea of homemade hot sauce but are not so sure about sweet, sweet mangoes, check out the Etsy How-Tuesday article and video on how to make your own hot sauce might provide the inspiration you need to tackle a more traditional recipe.
+If you like the idea of homemade hot sauce but are not so sure about mangoes as an ingredient, this Etsy How-Tuesday article and video on how to make your own hot sauce might provide the inspiration you need to tackle a more traditional recipe.
 Enjoy!

 - 1 large mango, peeled and cubed